antvis/G2/site/docs/charts/sankey.en.md

 ## Introduction to Sankey Diagrams

-A Sankey diagram is a specialized flow diagram used to depict the flow of values from one set of nodes to another.
-Key characteristics of Sankey diagrams include: the total width of all incoming flows equals the total width of all outgoing flows, maintaining flow conservation; internal flows are represented by links whose width is proportional to the flow quantity they represent; nodes have varying widths representing the total flow volume at that particular state.
+A Sankey diagram (Sankey Diagram) is a specialized flow diagram used to depict the flow of values from one set of nodes to another.
+The image above shows Napoleon's Russian Campaign of 1812, drawn by Charles Minard in 1869, which is a flow diagram overlaid on a map using the Sankey diagram technique.
+In 1898, Irish engineer Matthew Henry Phineas Riall Sankey first introduced an energy flow diagram in a paper about steam engine efficiency in the Minutes of Proceedings of the Institution of Civil Engineers, after which this type of diagram was named the Sankey diagram.

-Sankey diagrams are commonly used for visualizing energy flows, material composition analysis, financial fund flows, website user behavior analysis, and other flow-based data.
-They can clearly display the flow paths and distribution of resources or information within a system, helping to identify major flow patterns and bottlenecks.
+The width of the extending branches in the diagram corresponds to the size of the data flow.
+Key characteristics of Sankey diagrams include:

+- The total width of all incoming flows equals the total width of all outgoing flows, maintaining flow conservation
+- Internal flows are represented by different lines, with their widths proportionally showing the flow quantity of each branch
+- Nodes have varying widths representing the total flow volume at that particular state

+Sankey diagrams are commonly used for visualizing data in energy, material composition, and financial analysis.

 **Chinese Name**: 桑基图